HumairAK/data-science-pipelines/proposals/mlmd-removal/mlmd-removal-proposal.md

 * Update resolve/input logic to use Task details and remove all MLMD invocations from the backend
 * Remove MLMD logic from Driver/Launcher, and add Migration logic
 * Remove MLMD from manifests

+### Testing

+1. Unit Tests
+  - Driver/Launcher unit tests will need to be updated and ensure no regressions are introduced
+  - API server unit tests for new task and artifact endpoints
+  - Frontend unit tests for updated components using task data instead of MLMD

+2. Integration Tests
+  - Existing integration tests will verify no regressions
+  - With the change to metrics handling, we may need more rigorous testing if current sample pipelines are insufficient
+  - Similarly, more testing around data passing might be required

+3. Migration Tests (manual but accompanied by supporting evidence)
+  - Testing of a migration script
+  - Previous and post upgrade mysql dumps should be provided
+  - Verify old cached pipelines continue to be cached post-upgrade
+  - Verify recurring runs pre-upgrade and post-upgrade continue to work
+  - Test running old and new pipelines during migration

+4. Security Tests (requires multi-user mode)
+  - Test authentication/authorization for new API endpoints
+  - Verify proper RBAC enforcement for task/artifact operations
+  - Test multi-tenant isolation of tasks and artifacts

+5. Frontend Verification Tests
+  - Verify frontend reporting of metrics in the "Artifact Info" and "Visualization" navs in run details
+  - Verify the frontend comparison UI, confirming artifacts and metrics are fetched accordingly

 ### Conclusion